amogh2004/Automated-Admission-Prediction/README.md

 2.We will plot the actual and predicted values for all four models and also plot the most significant featurs against output y_pred.</br>

-3.Hence by building all the models mentioned above we will be able to predict to 'chance of admit'.</br>
+3.Hence by building all the models mentioned above we will be able to predict the 'chance of admit'.</br>